RossBarnie/mastering-ansible/README.md

 This is where you will spend the majority of your time, and where the rest of these commands should be run.

-Configuring Ansible Vault
-===

-Before running any playbooks you will need to configure the ansible vault password like so:

-`echo demo >> ~/.vault_pass.txt`

 Configuring SSH
 ===